lstevens17/bioinformaticsJC/README.md

-# bioinformaticsJC
+# Bionformatics JC @ Ashworth Lab
-Slides, notes and schedule for Ashworth's Bioinformatics JC
+Slides, notes and schedule for BJC.